npctat2021/3DImaging_FUS-Condensates/README.md

  - **SiMRoD (Single-molecule rotational diffusion microscopy) Analysis**

 Each folder contains a readme.md file with instructions on
-- How to run the scripts
-- Data format required to run them
+- Description of each script
 - The order in which they need to be run
+- Variables to consider within each script

 ## System Requirements
 MATLAB 2021b and newer with toolboxes: